ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ### Creating The Tx Fee And Change Boxes

-Rather than manually using the `create_candidate` function for every single output candidate we are building, which can get tedious, the EPF provides us with some default "output builders".
+Rather than manually using the `create_candidate` function for every single output candidate we are building, which can get tedious, the HDF provides us with some default "output builders".
 These are structs that offer associated functions which build output candidates more easily.

 Thus to create a tx fee box output candidate, all we have to do is:
 ```rust